Request Quote on 520+ Create Now

 leaf-activities

 Get crafty with the fall leaves that your family collects.
 Your child already painted a few, now they can take their artwork to the next level.
 Press painted leaves onto construction paper to create fall-filled prints.
 Your child can use autumn colors like bright reds, rich oranges and vibrant yellows to make alternating patterns.
 They can also design little leaf people!
-Glue googley eyes to the leaf prints and paint on arms and legs to create tiny fall characters.
+Glue googly eyes to the leaf prints and paint on arms and legs to create tiny fall characters.

 Corn Maze